DelVal Has a Disability Services Site

 DelVal for the Military

 While not a "service academy", DelVal does offer support for veterans and those seeking a career in the armed forces.
-There is an active student veterans group on campus.
 For more information on policies related to veterans, you can visit DelVal Veteran Services .
 For more information, check out our DelVal for Veterans Guide.

 Freshmen Living Arrangements at Delaware Valley University